 Those who wish to do clinical work and treat patients must also train first as a Medical Doctor (MD) and complete a medical residency.
 They may then take a postdoctoral fellowship, for example, in a lab, to get further training before applying for a job.

 Neuroscience Career Scopes in India and Abroad

 India: Research in Neuroscience is an upcoming career in India.
-Many premier institutions like IISc and NBRC are incorporating this course to develop the students in the neuroscience field.
+Many premier institutions like IISc and NBRC are incorporating this course to develop students in the neuroscience field.
 Though, the opportunities are limited compared to the scopes in the UK and USA.
-This course is still is in niche stage which will develop and offers many opportunities to the students.
+This course is still in the niche stage which will develop and offers many opportunities to the students.

 Top Colleges in India for Studying Neuroscience

 - Sri Ramachandra Institute of Higher Education and Research

 - Armed Forces of Medical College

 - National Brain Research Centre

 List of Neuroscience research centers and labs in India